DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Conclusion

 \section{Conclusion}

 In this paper, the proposed approach successfully solved the sim-to-real UAV fault diagnosis problem.
-With the proposed DDCNN model and the domain adaptation method, the trained classifier can achieve an average accuracy of about 98\%.
-Through feature visualization, it is better understand why our DDCNN+DA model performs well in sim-to-real fault diagnosis tasks.
-Inspired by the observations in Section \ref{vis}, in the future, we plan to use the difference features learned by DDCNN to predict the damage level of the broken propeller.
+With the proposed DDCNN model, the average accuracy of the classifier was greatly increased from 52.9\% to 85.5\%.
+With the help of the proposed DA method, the DDCNN model can achieve an average accuracy of 99.1\%.
+The feature visualization made it easier to understand why our DDCNN+DA model performed well in sim-to-real fault diagnosis tasks.
+The idea of DDCNN, which takes advantage of the difference features between faulty and healthy samples, provides a promising direction for the fault diagnosis field.
+In the future, we plan to employ DDCNN for diagnosing UAV faults involving multiple faulty propellers.